hansbecc/geocem2/README.md

     ```

     Make an instance out of the Django Template

-    ** Note: ** We will call our instance geo_cem.
+    ** Note: ** We will call our instance geocem2.
 You can change the name at your convenience.

     Install virtualenv and virtualenvwrapper, edit .bashrc file: